Tiruchengode: The Temples

 The Tiruchengottuvelavar shrine (to Subramanyar) attracts a number of pilgrims.
+A Temple dedicated to Lord Ganesha is located on the highest point of the mountain where the Main temple is located, known as Uchi Pillayar Temple.

 Sambandar composed the Tiruneelakandapatikam here, to help rid fellow travellers of an affliction.
 Muthuswamy Dikshitar has sung of this shrine in Ardhanareeswaram in Kumudakriya.